 If your child had a febrile convulsion, they may not need to undergo any tests, but they should still see a doctor.

-Treatments for seizures in children
+How are seizures in children treated?

 Can seizures be prevented?